 - Pokemon Paper Puppets – If you need a craft for the kids to do, this is the perfect one to give them some Pokemon to catch!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite Pokemon crafts board on Pinterest.
+Please share it on Facebook or save it to your favorite Pokemon crafts pin board.